- November 10, 2015

 On the horizon are cars that drive themselves.
 Although completely driverless cars are a few years off, General Motors plans to sell Cadillacs in 2016 that feature no-hands driving on the highway.
 Audi has a car coming out next year that can direct itself through traffic jams.
 Then there’s the Google experiment with driverless cars, which you’ve probably heard of.
 The cars have had very few accidents, but the ones that have been involved in accidents indicate that driverless cars have to start acting a bit more like a human and less like a robot.

 And . . . would you believe trucks that drive themselves are coming soon as well?
 In fact, they’re here.
 The first self-driving truck appeared on Nevada roads May 6, 2015.
 Daimler, the truck manufacturer, says that the trucks will be in testing phase for a decade.
 They’ll need to drive at least a million miles with no major problems before they will be considered ready for our highways.
 The jury is still out on whether self-driving trucks will be a bane or a boon.
-As 8.7 million jobs are trucking-related, it’s certain that self-driving trucks will eventually have an impact on available jobs in our economy.
+As 8.7 million jobs are trucking-related, it’s certain that self-driving trucks, potentially reducing instances of truck driver negligence, will eventually have an impact on available jobs in our economy.

 Infotainment systems and cell phones, even hands-free usage, create hazards due to lack of attention.
 Crash-mitigation systems, although beneficial, could tempt people to pay less attention to other driving tasks.
 And with driverless cars and trucks just around the corner, we need to consider the potential liabilities of the coming flood of new technologies now.
 While there is always a time lag between the arrival of new technology and the law’s ability to catch up, perhaps we can shorten that time lag by being legally proactive.
 The risks to human life mandate that we must carefully weigh all the pros and cons of our brave new automotive world.Submitted by Steve Heisler